 1. Southwest Airlines (NYSE: LUV)

-The airline industry has been one of the hardest-hit corners of the stock market, and for good reason.
+The airline industry has been one of the hardest hit corners of the stock market, and for good reason.
 Consumers were told to stay home as the coronavirus pandemic took hold.
 You were told that the more you left your home, the more likely you were to come down with a deadly illness, and that travel should be limited to necessities and nothing more.

 In my humble opinion, when it comes to airlines, Southwest Airlines is the best pick due to the type of flights the company makes its money from.
 In 2019, before the coronavirus struck, 97% of Southwest Airlines’ revenue was generated through low-cost domestic flights.